 Some alcoholics aren't lucky enough to be able to go to meetings when they want to.
 They are in prison.
 They have limited contact with the shared experience that our Fellowship offers through its meetings.

 Would you like more information regarding AA in a Correctional Facility?
-Please contact your local Correctional Facilities Committee, your DCM or GSR, or you may send email to firstname.lastname@example.org which is forwarded to the Corrections Chairperson for Area 78.
+Please contact your local Correctional Facilities Committee, your district DCM, your group GSR, or the Area 78 Corrections Committee Chair (via this email link).